kube-logging/kube-logging.github.io/docs/_index.md

 ## Support

 The Logging operator is a core part of the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.
 While the Logging operator itself is an [open-source project](https://github.com/banzaicloud/logging-operator/), the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) product extends the functionality of the Logging operator with commercial features (for example, collecting host logs and Kubernetes events).
+Read a [detailed comparison of One Eye and the Logging operator](/docs/one-eye/logging-operator-one-eye-feature-comparison/).

 ### Community support